(BLOG UPDATED 3rd August 2018)

 - The panel is narrower than the first prototype: 16HP down to 14HP.

-Here is the panel design now in production:
+Here is the panel design:

 For Old School Voyagers which don't have a touch panel the VXP1-OS has repurposed the redundant TOUCH sockets to become a 3-input gate combiner.